ammulashiva/ASIC_RISCV_Workshop/README.md

 </details>
-<details> <summary > Pipelining </summary>
+<details> <summary ><strong>Pipelining</strong></summary>

-Pipelining or timing abstract is an important feature in TL verilog as it can be implemented very easily with fewer codes as compared to system verilog which reduces bugs to a great extent.
+**Pipelining** or **timing abstract** is an important feature in TL verilog as it can be implemented very easily with fewer codes as compared to system verilog which reduces bugs to a great extent.
 An example of the pipeling for pythogoras theorem using both TL verilog and system verilog in this repo .
 In TL verilog pipeling can be implemented by defining the pipeline as |calc and the different pipeline stages should be properly align and are indicated by @1, @2 and so on.

 ### Lab To Compute Total Distance